wangjiawen2013/charton/docs/tutorial.md

 | `stroke_width` | outline thickness    | all            | `stroke_width("drat")` |

 # Chapter 5 · Layered Charts

-Layered charts allow you to **stack multiple chart layers** on the same coordinate system.
-Each layer can use any mark type—points, lines, bars, areas, rules, error bars, annotations, etc.—making layering one of the most expressive and flexible visualization tools in Charton.

-A `LayeredChart` is especially powerful for combining complementary visual elements, such as:

-- scatter points overlaid on a line
-- bar charts with error bars
-- shaded confidence intervals + trend lines
-- histograms with density curves
-- annotations placed on top of data
-- complex scientific figures combining multiple visual cues

-Layering in Charton follows the same conceptual model as **Vega-Lite**, enabling powerful composition while keeping the API simple and declarative.

-# Chapter 5 · Layered Charts

 Layered charts allow you to **stack multiple visual layers** on the same coordinate system.
 In Charton, a `LayeredChart` can combine any number of independent `Chart` layers—each with its own data, encodings, marks, transforms, and scale mappings.
 All layers automatically share the same **coordinate system, axes, scales, and overall styling**.

 Layered charts are one of the most expressive visualization tools provided by Charton, enabling you to build statistical graphics, scientific plots, and analytical figures that combine multiple visual cues into a single coherent chart.